 Will it change color like tattoos?

 No. SMP is a form of permanent cosmetics, but unlike tattoo ink, the pigment is designed to fall within the same color spectrum of short cut hair.

 Scalp micropigmentation also utilizes different equipment than traditional tattooing, ensuring the needle and machine are designed specifically for micropigmentation of the scalp.

 If I have hair left, can I leave it long?

 Depending upon the pattern and extent of the thinning hair, some clients are able to maintain a longer length of hair.
-Scalp pigmentation can help thicken areas so that less of the scalp is seen showing through.
+SMP can help thicken areas so that less of the scalp is seen showing through.
 However, if there is a strong pattern of hair loss or just not a lot of hair density left, the client is recommended to crop it shorter.